terrycojones/crossbarwww/website/crossbario/docs/HTTP-Bridge-Services-Caller.md

 ## Try it

-Clone the [Crossbar.io examples repository](https://github.com/crossbario/crossbarexamples), and got to the `caller` subdirectory.
+Clone the [Crossbar.io examples repository](https://github.com/crossbario/crossbarexamples), and got to the `rest/caller` subdirectory.

 Now start Crossbar: